 Since in the final experiment we used only the 400 pixel MPPC here we show only the plots recorded with this device.
 The plots for the 100 and 1600 pixel devices look very similar.
 Fig.\ref{fig:SiPM_gain} shows gain measurements at different temperatures and bias voltages.

 After the temperature dependence of the breakdown voltage was known (Fig.\ref{fig:SiPM_BDV}) we remeasured the dark rate as a function of temperature always at the same over-voltage.
 The results are shown in Fig.\ref{fig:SiPM_DR}.
-The measured dark rate at liquid nitrogen temperature is at the level of 10$^{-2}$ Hz at an over-voltage of 2.5 V for the 400 pixel device.
+The measured dark rate at LN temperature is at the level of 10$^{-2}$ Hz at an over-voltage of 2.5 V for the 400 pixel device.
+This is four orders of magnitudes smaller than what is reported in \cite{Dolgoshein} but agrees rather well with \cite{Akiba}.
 For the MPPCs with 100 and 1600 pixels the dark rate at liquid nitrogen temperature is within the same order of magnitude as for the 400 pixel MPPC.
-The rates we measured are significantly smaller than what is reported in \cite{Otono} but agree better with \cite{Akiba}.

-It is interesting to note that the dark rate drops below one Hz already at about 160 K close to the boiling point of Xe which makes this device especially interesting for low countrate cryogenic experiments.

-\subsection{Experimental setup}
+\section{Experimental setup}

-In order to increase the light collection efficiency we connected wavelength shifting fibers (WLS) to the SiPMs.
-The optical connection was realized with home made couplers.
-The coupler was made such that we could fine tune the position of the SiPM relative to the fiber.
-Each coupling was tuned by hand to the maximum light intensity seen by the SiPM.
+Attempts to use WLS fibers in combination with liquid scintillators were already made before.
+The description of a similar setup to ours can be found in \cite{McKinsey}.

+The detection of the scintillation light from argon presents a major challenge.
 The 128 nm light emitted by LAr cannot be absorbed by a WLS fiber or any plastic lightguide since such a short wavelength would be absorbed already in the cladding of the fiber before reaching the scintillating core.
 We therefore coated a reflector foil (VM2000) with TPB (tetra-phenyl-butadiene) to serve as a primary wavelength shifter.
 The LAr volume delimited by the mirror foil creates an optical cavity where the only absorber is the WLS fiber.
 This arrangement increases substantially the amount of light collected in the fiber.